technoguy3105/SunFlow/README.md

 # Design & Optimize your Supply Chain

 SunFlow is a tool to model and optimize your Supply Chains.
-In SunFlow a model is made of materials, compoments, parts, products, substitutes, suppliers, manufactures, distribution and customers - just to mention the major ones - together with fix and variable costs and capacities.
+In SunFlow a model is made of materials, components, parts, products, substitutes, suppliers, manufactures, distributors and customers - just to mention the major ones - together with fix and variable costs, capacities and other constraints.

 Tutorials